- The True Cost of False Positives in The Battle to Prevent Fraud

 Despite these facts, institutions tend to overcorrect.
 As businesses notice a growing fraud risk and move to protect themselves, they increase false positives and false declines significantly.
 But savvy digital retailers, for example, actually give more weight to false positives (80%), than they do actual fraud (62%), when calculating the cost of fraud overall on their organizations, according to Pymnts.
 This is because false positives are not just friction points, they challenge core business goals.
 Companies need to factor in the impact false positives have on other business metrics, such as customer acquisition cost (CAC) and lifetime value (LTV).
 Negative onboarding experiences can lead visitors to drop off, increasing CAC, while friction during login or purchasing can lead to churn or cart abandonment impacting LTV.

 Friction during onboarding is an even bigger headache for fintechs and traditional financial institutions that offer online and mobile onboarding.
-Completing identity proofing measures in order to comply with KYC regulation often leads to a long and cumbersome account opening process that drive away new users.
-According to American Banker, adding 5 minutes to the onboarding process can increase drop off rates by 200%.
+Completing identity proofing measures in order to comply with KYC regulations often leads to a long and cumbersome account opening process that drives away new users.
+According to American Banker, adding 5 minutes to the onboarding process can increase drop-off rates by 200%.
 A similar report by Osterman Research noted that 56.3% of millennials would abandon an application for a financial services product if they could not complete it on their mobile and would join a more mobile-friendly competitor.
 These findings emphasize the importance of a quick and seamless onboarding experience to achieving business goals, especially via mobile devices, the channel that now represents the majority of consumer banking interactions.
 In fact, The Financial Brand projects that 88% of consumer-bank interactions will happen through smartphones by 2022.

 With digital transaction and mobile banking adoption growing, a fraud prevention solution that adds security while maintaining the conveniences associated with online and mobile is key.
 Fraud prevention solutions aren’t really effective unless they can tell a good user from a bad and implement different processes for each.